LPBeaulieu/Book-Generator-PrintABook/README.md

 <b>Step 6</b>- <b>Print your book</b> on your home printer by following the steps shown below.
 I recommend placing some heavy books on the printed pages, as they may be bowed after printing.
 You should also consider purchasing a guillotine stack paper cutter to cut your pages in half after printing and to trim the margins once the book is bound, in order to get clean edges.

 ![Printing Instructions](https://github.com/LPBeaulieu/Book-Generator-PrintABook/blob/main/Github%20Page%20Images/Printing%20Instructions.png)<hr>
-First, select the "brochure" printing mode.
+<b>Figure 8.</b> First, select the "brochure" printing mode.
 Second, click on the "Properties" button.
 Third, select the "Print on Both Sides" option, and "Flip on Short Edge".
 <br><br><br>